life4/deal/docs/basic/linter.md

 ## flake8

 Most probably, you already use [flake8](http://flake8.pycqa.org), so this option should suit best for you.
-Deal has built-in flake8 plugin which will be autimatically discovered if you install flake8 and deal in the same environment.
+Deal has built-in flake8 plugin which will be automatically discovered if you install flake8 and deal in the same environment.

 ```bash
 python3 -m pip install --user flake8 deal